Large Language Models (LLMs)¶

 | SFT | Low | High | Demonstrations | Good baseline |

-| RLHF (PPO) | High | Low (tricky to tune) | Preferences + RL | Best (when tuned well) |
+| RLHF (PPO) | High | Low (tricky to tune) | Preferences + RL | Best for subjective preferences (when tuned well) |

 | DPO | Medium | High | Preferences only | Near RLHF |